ebydefault/microos-movehome/README.md

 This feature is handy for rootful containers.
-Since their storages reside in `/var/lib/container/storage`, it keeps `/` partition clean and never gets full, while making sure each container gets as much space as they need.
+Since their storages reside in `/var/lib/container/storage`, it keeps `/` partition clean and never gets full, while making sure each container gets as much space as it needs.

 But I prefer rootless containers, and let their storages live under my